Rhode Island Rehab Centers | Detox | Inpatient | FAQ

 Substance Abuse Facts In Rhode Island

-Drug overdose deaths in Rhode Island have risen slowly since 2014 when roughly 240 state residents died from a drug overdose, according to the Rhode Island Department of Health.
+Drug overdose deaths in Rhode Island have risen slowly since 2015 when 290 state residents died from a drug overdose, according to the Rhode Island Department of Health.

-While the numbers have risen and fallen over the years, it remains close to 300 deaths per year on average, with slightly higher figures in recent years.
+While the numbers have risen and fallen over the years, drug-related deaths have steadily increased in recent years:

 The state’s primary problem with substance abuse and drug overdose deaths are opioids.
 In most cases, drug overdose deaths involve: